simeononsecurity/simeononsecurity.ch/content/articles/mastering-windows-server-security-hardening/index.en.md

 Server hardening is the process of **securing a Windows Server environment** by eliminating or minimizing vulnerabilities.
 It involves implementing **security controls, configurations, and best practices** to enhance the server's security posture.
 By understanding the **fundamentals of server hardening**, organizations can establish a **robust security foundation**.

 When it comes to server hardening, there are several **key components** that make up a **hardened Windows Server environment**.
 These components work together to create a **strong defense** against potential threats.
-Let's take a closer look at each of these components:
+Let's look closely at each of these components:

 ### What is Server Hardening?